microsoft/service-fabric-cli/src/README.rst

 - Added support and testing for Python 3.5, for ease of install on Ubuntu
 - Fixing number parsing in command arguments
 - Moving to different versions of pyopenssl and msrest
+- Improvement in application upload stability and performance

 1.1.0
 -----